 Customize your graduate learning experience and fully explore your passion for interactive media with our innovative studio-based curriculum.
 You’ll gain hands-on experience and follow your own vision to design and develop publishable titles and lead your own studio team.

 Our program prepares students for careers in the highly competitive and ever-changing fields of game development and interactive media or a career path in higher education, teaching, and research.

-Our MFA program is designed to be flexible, allowing you the opportunity to work full time while continuing to master the tools, theory, and practice associated with your chosen area of interest.
+Our flexible MFA program curriculum allows you the opportunity to master the tools, theory, and practice associated with your chosen area of interest.
 Add to your existing portfolio, grow your professional networks, and expand the depth of your knowledge in interactive media, game development, and user experience design.